-This the third post in a series about Corfu.
+This is the third post in a series about Corfu.
 In the last post we outlined how to linearizable consistency without a global buffer.
 This introduced a write contention challenge.
-In this post we will get into Corfu’s simple fix for this issue.
+In this post we will get into Corfu's simple fix for this issue.
 Corfu uses a global ticket service which acts as a sequencer:

 The global sequence can be a simple 64bit counter representing the next empty page of an infinite logical log file.
 In Java the `AtomicLong::getAndIncrement` API will do the job.
 When a client wants to write to the end of the file it simply invokes the global sequencer service to obtain the next number.
 It then targets its write at the corresponding page within the global log file.